Work in progress

 CrossTerm – Crossborder standardization of institutional terminology is a project co-financed by the Interreg VI-A Italy-Slovenia programme.
-The lead partner of the project is the Slovenian Research Institute – SLORI.
-The main aim of the project is to improve the quality of multilingual public services in the area where Slovenian, Italian and Friulian are intertwined on a daily basis.
-The project focuses on the harmonisation of legal and administrative terminology, as inconsistent terminology often makes communication between institutions difficult and causes ambiguities in official procedures.
+The lead partner is the Slovenian Research Institute – SLORI.
+The main goal is to improve the quality of multilingual public services in areas where Slovenian, Italian, and Friulian intersect daily, harmonizing legal-administrative terminology often causing misunderstandings between institutions.

 Diplomatic Representations